hlky/honeyml/docs/MODULES.md

 - `build_kwargs`: This sets the target shape for the module.
 See [MODELING](./MODELING.md)
 - `model_kwargs`: These are used to get the checkpoint config and weights from the Hub.

+`build_kwargs` are resolved against the annotated `forward()` signature of the DinoML model.
+Tuple values such as `(1, 2)` produce dynamic dimensions, while config-derived values such as `in_channels` come from the downloaded model config.

 ## Scripts

-Scripts in `scripts/` wrap the Builders for ease-of-use.
+Scripts in `scripts/` wrap the builders for repeatable command-line compilation.
+Compiled artifacts and intermediate sources are written under `tmp/<model_name>/`.

 ### Example